RcVan/PCAnet_R/README.md

-This neural network is R based, implemented with Oja’s Symmetric Subspace Algorithm and Sanger’s Generalized Hebbian Algorith, to calculate first K principle components of the input data.
+This neural network is R based codes to calculate first K principle components of the input data, implemented with:

+1) Oja’s Symmetric Subspace Algorithm
+2) Sanger’s Generalized Hebbian Algorith